banteg/itf/readme.md

 aria2c -c -j 10 --header="Cookie: {contents of token.txt}" -i parts.txt
 cat *.ts > andraday.ts
 ```
-Also you can edit song names in chapter file and mux everything with mkvmerge.
+Also you can edit song names in chapter file and mux everything with Yamb.

 ### Notes
-It might be a good idea to remux *ts* file to *mp4* with [Yamb](http://www.videohelp.com/software/YAMB) or similar software.
+It might be a good idea to remux *ts* file to *mp4* with Yamb or similar software.

 Audio in *ac3* stream can be slightly out of sync.
 Delay/rush can be fixed with [delaycut](http://www.videohelp.com/software/delaycut).